Turge08/Ender_5_Voron_24_Conversion/README.md

 ## Disclaimer

 - Print Area - Depending on the bed size, you will lose some print area on the Y axis along with Z. My current print area with the standard 250mm bed is currently 250 mm x 210 mm x 210mm.
 Z can be a bit taller without the kinematic mounts.
-- If you want to enclose the printer, you will need have your own deck and back acrylic panels cut.
-The DXFs are included.
+- If you want to enclose the printer, you will need have your own deck acrylic panel cut.
+The DXF is included.
+You can also order a set of Voron 2.4 250mm panels and trim 20mm at each corner to ensure the Z belts can clear the panel.
 - There are many other conversions that are much easier and cheaper and may make more sense to you (eg. Mercury One, Voron Trident)

 ## How?